Lincoln Town Car: Features

 At its 1990 redesign, the Lincoln Town Car was offered with relatively few options, with nearly all features as standard equipment.
 On the Signature Series, the only options were leather seat trim, a moonroof, a 10-disc CD changer, a JBL sound system, a security system, and an onboard telephone.

 The redesign highlighted several new features that had never been available before on the Town Car.
 A two-position driver's memory seat was standard on Cartier Editions (optional on Signature Series); the memory seats featured an 8-way adjustment for both seats and inflatable lumbar support.
 While technically a carryover feature from 1989, the Electrochromic Dimming Mirror was redesigned for the much wider rear window of the new Town Car.

-A number of advances were made in the safety features available for the Lincoln Town Car, with ABS becoming an optional feature in 1990.
+A number of advances were made in the safety features available for the Town Car, with ABS becoming an optional feature in 1990.
 Following the return of 4-wheel disc brakes to the Town Car in 1991 (for the first time since 1979), ABS became standard in 1992.
-Initially, the 1990 Town Car came with dual airbags as standard equipment.
+Initially, the 1990 Town Car came with dual front airbags as standard equipment.
 However, due to a March 14, 1990 fire at the facility where the passenger airbag's propellant was produced, the passenger airbag essentially became a delete option, with a credit on the window sticker issued for the price of the missing airbag.
 Upon the owner's request, for the price of the issued credit, the passenger airbag would be installed once supply became available.
 By the beginning of the 1992 model year, all Town Cars come equipped with dual airbags from the factory.